How to Clean Bathroom Mats: A Complete, Easy Guide (Machine, Hand, and Care Tips

 2. Remove Stains

 Next, check your bathroom mat for stains.
 You might find traces of makeup or toothpaste, especially if your mat is made of memory foam or cotton.
-If you notice any stains, apply a stain remover or carefully hand-wash those areas before placing the rug in the washing machine.
+If you notice any stains, apply a stain remover like this or carefully hand-wash those areas before placing the rug in the washing machine.

 3. Insert Your Bath Mat in the Washing Machine